maggieddie/ccs-anadroid/README.md

 - README	 			: the file

-## Anadroid is implemented in Scala, deployed as a web service using Scala Play Framework,
+## Anadroid is implemented in Scala, deployed as a web service using Scala Play Framework
 accessible at

 **pegasus.cs.utah.edu:8080 (this port will be open after May 9th 2013)**